willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 ![Voltage source symbols]({{ site.baseurl }}{% link i/5voltage_source_symbols.svg %}){: .centered :}

-The symbol on the left is used for a battery.
-The longer horizontal line on the battery symbol represents the positive terminal of the battery, and the shorter horizontal line represents the negative terminal.
-The circle symbol represents some other source of voltage, often a power supply.
-It is a good practice to draw the $+$ and $-$ signs inside the circle instead of on the outside.
+The symbol on the left is a battery.
+The long horizontal line represents the positive terminal of the battery, and the short horizontal line is the negative terminal.
+Sometimes the battery is not marked with $+$ and +-$ signs, so this long-line short-line thing is to memorize.

+The circle symbol represents some other kind of voltage source, a power supply or generator.
+It is best practice to draw the $+$ and $-$ signs inside the circle instead of on the outside.
+That way they don't get confused with other voltage labels added to the schematic later.

 An ideal constant voltage source has a fixed output voltage, independent of the current drawn by the components connected to its terminals, as shown in this *current versus voltage* plot,